jackkdelaney/journeybook/README.md

-# Project P301
+# JourneyBook - Project P301

 ## Getting started

-This is the Project Repoistory for Project 301
+This is the Project Repoistory for Journey Book, Project P301